imAnonAmi/Homework_03/README.md

 # Homework_03
 Repo. for third homework assignment, Random Password Generator.

+## Purpose
+This Random Password Generator will prompt the user to define a series of parameters, from which it will generate a conformant randomized password.
+By utilizing this application, the user can create a virtually infinite number of passwords on the fly, and include or exclude character types as necessary.

 ## Requirements
 1. Prompt user for password length.
 2. Receive user confirmation as to which of the following character types are to be included in the password: lowercase, uppercase, numbers, special characters.